-The requirements for the Economics minor are two introductory courses and three electives.
-For students who entered Brandeis in Fall 2012 or later, the required introductory courses are Econ 10a (Introduction to Microeconomics) and Econ 20a (Introduction to Macroeconomics).
+The requirements for the Economics minor are two introductory courses and four electives for students who entered Brandeis in Fall 2020 or later / three electives for students who entered Brandeis before Fall 2020.
+The required introductory courses are Econ 10a (Introduction to Microeconomics) and Econ 20a (Introduction to Macroeconomics).
 (Econ 10a is a prerequisite for Econ 20a.
 Completion of Econ 2a with a grade of B+ or higher may be substituted for Econ 10a.)
-For students who entered Brandeis prior to Fall 2012, the introductory requirement can be satisfied in three ways: (a) Econ 2a and 8b (now 28b), (b) Econ 2a and 20a, or (c) Econ 10a and 20a.
-Students who entered prior to Fall 2012 and who have not yet begun taking Economics are strongly encouraged to take Econ 10a and 20a.